project-oak/transparent-release/docs/claim-transparency.md

   Identifies the entity (person, organization, or an automated tool) that reviewed/audited/examined the artifact in the subject of this claim.
   - **issuer.id** _(string ([TypeURI](https://github.com/in-toto/attestation/blob/main/spec/field_types.md#TypeURI)), required)_:
-    URI indicating the issuer’s identity.
-Could be an email address with mailto as the scheme (e.g., mailto:issuer@example.com).
+    URI indicating the issuer’s identity (e.g., mailto:issuer@example.com).
 - **claimType** _(string ([TypeURI](https://github.com/in-toto/attestation/blob/main/spec/field_types.md#TypeURI)), required)_:
   URI indicating what type of claim was issued.
-It determines the meaning of, claimSpec and evidence below.
+It determines the meaning of claimSpec and evidence below.
 - **metadata** _(object, required)_:
   Additional details about the claim.